 SymptomsBy Mayo Clinic staff

-Churg-Strauss is a highly variable illness.
+Churg-Strauss syndrome, which used to be known as allergic granulomatosis and allergic granulomatous angiitis, is a highly variable illness.
 Some people have only mild symptoms, whereas others experience severe or life-threatening complications.
 There are three stages, or phases, of Churg-Strauss syndrome, each with its own signs and symptoms, but not everyone develops all three phases or in the same order.
 This is especially true when the disease is caught and treated before the most serious damage occurs.

 Churg-Strauss stages may include: